PikachuPenial/Titanmod/PATCHNOTES.md

 **>QOL & BUG FIXES**
 - Official Servers now run on 60hz again (previously 30hz) (will monitor server performance to see if this runs smoothly)

+- All sniper scopes are now set to the same FOV

 - Health and Ammo bars now smoothly scale instead of instantly changing size

 - Crosshair now fades away while sprinting